mateuszjurewicz/notes_public/English Vocabulary.md

 from French "good manners" or "good form / style", refers to the nobility and its society in the 19th century England.
 Comparable with `beau monde` (the beautiful world) meaning the fashionable society.
 Also `Upper Ten Thousand` referring to the wealthiest 10K new yorkers.
 - `Boston marriage`
 historically, the cohabitation of two wealthy women, independent of financial support from a man.
 The term is said to have been in use in New England in the late 19th/early 20th century, refers to Henry James novel.
 Some of these relationships were romantic in nature and might now be considered a lesbian relationship; others were not.
+- `bosun` (pron bołsyn) aka `boatswain`)
+A warrant officer or petty officer in charge of a ship's rigging, anchors, cables, and deck crew.
+Aka deck boss, bo's'n, bos'n.
 - `bullpup`
 a gun in which the ammo cartridge chamber (`the breech`) is located closer to the chest than the firing grip, resulting in a longer barrel (e.g. AUG).
 - `bury the lede`